-Rhubee the Biro Terrier
+Rhubee the adult Biro Terrier dog

 This small breed has either a white and brown or white, brown, and tan long silky coat that trails across the floor if not groomed.
 Their fur is straight and often naturally parted in the middle of both their head and body.
 They are known to hold their heads up high, giving off a sense of self importance.
 Their skull is flatter on the top as opposed to rounded, they have a scissor bite, and they have V shaped ears that are covered by long fur.
 Their bodies are small and compact, with an almost even line from their shoulders to their behinds.
 When looking at their legs, they appear straight from behind but a side view shows slightly bent front legs.
 They have white toenails and the pads of their feet are a chocolate brown color.
 Their tail is also covered with long fur and is known to be slightly curved over their bodies.